manuelkoester/texture-synthesis-houdini/README.md

 ## Installation
 1. Get texture-synthesis-houdini
 Either clone this with submodules
-   - To include the **image examples** as well as the **rust source code** provided by Embark either:
+   - To include the **image examples** as well as the **rust source code** provided by Embark:
-     - Clone this repository with its submodules
+     - Either clone this repository with its submodules

         `git clone https://github.com/manuelkoester/texture-synthesis-houdini.git --recurse-submodules`